Forreca05/Investments-Chatbot/README.md

-# Project Name
+# Investment's ChatBot

 ## Description

-This project demonstrates a Retrieval Augmented Generation (RAG) system for a recruiting business case.
+This project demonstrates a Retrieval Augmented Generation (RAG) system about investments.
 The system allows users to query a knowledge base of documents to answer questions and gain insights.

 ## RAG Architecture Overview